Updated: September 9, 2021

 Rewarding yourself with what you truly deserve.

 When you did a good job, you deserve to reward yourself.
-Because you work hard, you deserve to give yourself a pat on the back.
+Because you work hard, you deserve to pat yourself on the back.

 And ideally, you should reward yourself with something that you need and want; rather than those that you just want.